Technology Trends 2024 – Watch out for the “platform-itization” of emerging technologies

 12. Self-powered data centers

 Data centers grow every minute with the implementation of virtual servers and storage, energy-efficient buildings.
-In 2019, the data centers are expected to run on its own self-contained power plants!
+In coming years, the data centers are expected to run on its own self-contained power plants!

 13. IoT integration

 This year will witness more IoT implementation.
 An International Forrester IT survey that said among a recent group study, 82% of respondents were unable to identify all of the devices connected to their networks.
 Of this lot, 54% were nervous about device security, and 55% were concerned about integration!